Kaleidoscope Sarasa Demitasse Coffee Cup & Saucer

 About Hataman Touen 畑萬陶苑

-Founded in 1926 in Okawachiyama, a historic kiln village in Saga Prefecture in southern Japan, Hataman Touen carries on the legacy of Imari Nabeshima ware.
-This porcelain tradition, spanning over 370 years, was once created exclusively for Japan's feudal lords, the shogunate, and the Imperial Court.
+Founded in 1926 in Okawachiyama, a secluded kiln village in Saga Prefecture, Japan, Hataman Touen carries forward the 370-year legacy of Imari Nabeshima ware.
+Once known as "The Village of the Secret Kilns," Okawachiyama was the exclusive seat of porcelain production for Japan's feudal lords, the shogunate, and the Imperial Court.